Chitons, Pacific Northwest

 Chitons belong to the class Polyplacophora (bearing many plates), this class has over 500 living marine species in its order.
 They have 8 overlapping plates that make up its armor.
-The plates or valves as they are sometimes referred as, are joined by a leathery girdle.
+The plates or valves as they are sometimes referred as, are joined by a leather-like girdle.
 This allows them to roll up into a ball when it is disturbed or threatened, hence their common name of butterfly shells.

 Chitons (pronounced ky-tons) are very common on the shores of the Pacific Northwest.
 They are only found in the ocean, there are 500 to 600 species of chitons worldwide with over 100 found along the northwest coast of Canada and the US.

 These animals have no eyes or tentacles but its shell contains some very sensitive organs that can perceive shades of light.
 Many of the species prefer low light and only come out of hiding at night, during the day, they hide under rocks or in crevasses with some even digging down into the sand to hide.